dmarcotte/ember-chess/README.md

 "Chess.gameController.set('gameDefinition', Chess.game);"

-* There's a missed opportunity here to show off one of the huge benefits of using Sproutcore to bring structure to this app: there should be tests demonstrating how testable the app is
+* There's a missed opportunity here to show off one of the huge benefits of using Ember to bring structure to this app: there should be tests demonstrating how testable the app is

 * A .pgn -> Chess.Game parser would be totally badass.
 We could even have